LuemmelSec/LuemmelSec.github.io/_posts/2021-11-26-Go-away-VMK-you-are-drunk.md

 <img src="/images/2021-11-26/UZ1.png">

-When we follow e.g. pin 23, which is the ```SPI_DOTPM```, we can also see that it is connected to the ```JSPI1``` module on the backside of the mainboard, which in the end leads us the ```UC2``` chip that happens to be one of the two flash chips connected to the SPI bus.
+When we follow e.g. pin 23, which is the ```SPI_DOTPM```, we can also see that it is connected to the ```JSPI1``` module on the backside of the mainboard, which in the end leads us to the ```UC2``` chip that happens to be one of the two flash chips connected to the SPI bus.
 These flash chips are in SOIC8 format, and much easier to access with our probes than the TPM itself.

 ### Wiring things up